ruiz-jm/CleanData/CodeBook.md

-This is a code book for the sets 'mergedset.csv' and 'averages.csv' described below.
+This is a code book for the sets 'mergedset.txt' and 'averages.txt' described below.

 First, we quote the original source: